Property building in Mitsui Garden Hotel Ginza Premier

 At the Mitsui Garden Hotel Ginza Premier, dining takes on a romantic flair at the exquisite RISTORANTE E’VOLTA -il cielo-.
 Imagine indulging in authentic Italian cuisine in an elegant setting that sets the mood just right for a special evening.
 Whether you're toasting an anniversary or enjoying a delightful meal with friends, this vibrant restaurant is the perfect spot to savor delicious culinary creations while soaking in the chic ambiance.
 Come for the food, stay for the atmosphere—each dish promises an unforgettable taste of Italy right in the heart of Tokyo!

-Lounge or bar in Mitsui Garden Hotel Ginza Premier
+Breakfast in Mitsui Garden Hotel Ginza Premier

-Lounge or bar in Mitsui Garden Hotel Ginza Premier
+Breakfast in Mitsui Garden Hotel Ginza Premier

 Amenities